 YOUTH TRANSITION TO ADULTHOOD

 Supports young people (15 to 24 years old) who are transitioning out of foster care or community group homes to navigate life tasks and become self-sufficient.
-Youth Transitions to Adulthood helps clients in areas such as: opening a bank account, creating a budget, navigating the court system, continuing their education, and finding employment or accommodation.
+Youth Transitions to Adulthood (YTA) helps clients in areas such as: opening a bank account, creating a budget, navigating the court system, continuing their education, and finding employment or accommodation.

 Males & Females Ages: 15 to 24 years